eliabieri/wg_display/docs/project_report.md

 Rust is a systems programming language that is designed to be fast, reliable and secure.
 It's extensive type system ensures that the code is safe and robust.
 The language is also very well suited for writing concurrent code, which is a requirement for this project.
-Since Rust can be compiled to web assembly, it could also be used to write the configuration frontend.
+Since Rust can be compiled to [WebAssembly](https://www.rust-lang.org/what/wasm), it could also be used to write the configuration frontend.
 Furthermore, the developer experience is very good.
 This is reflected in the [Stack Overflow developer survey](https://survey.stackoverflow.co/2022/), where Rust is ranked as the most loved programming language for the past seven years.
 Last but not least, Rust has a very active community and a big ecosystem of `crates` (libraries) that simplified the development of the project greatly.